This is the new European Commission, so far

 Allocation of portfolios and EU parliament hearings and votes will come later down the line.

-Meanwhile, three EU countries - Hungary, Portugal (an EU member since 1986), and Slovakia - have never proposed female candidates.
+Meanwhile, two EU countries - Hungary and Slovakia - have never proposed female candidates.

 But Hungary and Poland, whose nationalist governments have clashed with the EU in recent times, did not propose ruling party zealots, at least.